Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-83-singularity.md

 Keeda’s smug could be cut with a knife. *“Indeed.* Now…this way, this way…”

 They were given quite the processional welcome.
 Keeda and Tomoe insisted on bringing the *whole* crew, and loading Urgug into a vehicle was always a time-consuming process, but the streets—halls?
 Corridors?
-Decks?---were cleared for them.
+Decks? - were cleared for them.

 Ian’s impression of a spaceborne civilization was on the money, it seemed.
 He’d been expecting just Humans and Gao, but in point of fact the crowds lining their route were of every sapient species he’d ever heard of, excepting the E-Skurel-Ir and Ten’Gewek.
 And Hunters, of course, but they didn’t fucking count.